RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ![Lookup_Tables_get_better](Images/Lookup_Tables_get_better.png)

 __Above__: Compared to the optimal controller (black), the lookup table steadily gets better over time.
-Additionally, it is much faster in training and prediction.
+Additionally, it is faster in training and prediction.

 For details, see "Lookup Tables.ipynb".